apostrophecms/apostrophe-headless/README.md

 ## Adding CORS config

 It's also possible to add a specific CORS config for Headless routes.
-It won't protect your routes but only make sure that requests that are comming from a browser are comming from one you authorized.
+It won't protect your routes but only make sure that requests that are comming from a browser are comming from a url you authorized.
 See available options [here](https://github.com/expressjs/cors#configuration-options)

 ```javascript